rehamashrafshouman/CVC---Sign-Language-Translator/README.md

 After configuring your webcam you can close the window.
 You'll now have two windows.
 To use the program perform this sequence of actions:
 1. Click on `Open Camera` button.
 2. Move your hand slightly close to camera.
 Gesture will be translated at once and diplayed in left window.
 3. If `the predicted letter` is what you desire press `a` on your keyboard to add it to your word.

-Press the `S` key on your keyboard.
-This will sample the color of your skin and start the process of hand detection.
+4.If not desired letter added you can delete last letter by pressing on 'l'.
+5.You can copy word to clip board by pressing on button `copy to clip board` so you can paste it in whatever you want.
-3. When you want to close the program press the `esc` key on your keyboard.
+6.If you want to clear word press on `c`.
+7.To add a new word to sentence press `space`.
+8.To quit from camera press `q` .